 “We are learning to multitask when we have to study as well as trying to make sure we’re not over-studying ourselves but also supporting our community,” Calderon said.

-Calderon and Menon estimate that the number of people vaccinated at this center to be over 8,000 as of Monday, Feb.
+Calderon and Menon estimate that the number of people vaccinated at this center is over 8,000 as of Monday, Feb.
 8th, and steadily climbing.

 For comments/questions about this story, email email@example.com or tweet @TheWhitOnline.